 Dogs Can Also Bring Unique Challenges to Keeping a Healthy Lawn

-As much as dogs love to spend time in the lawn, they can also cause a great deal of damage to it if you are not careful.
-Dogs are animals and therefore have no recollection of why a lawn needs to be maintained for the grass to stay healthy and growing strong.
+As much as dogs love to spend time on the lawn, they can also cause a great deal of damage to it if you are not careful.
+Dogs are animals and therefore have no recollection of why a lawn needs to be maintained for the grass to stay healthy and grow strong.

 Dogs use lawns as their outdoor homes and are not afraid to get them messy.
 The most common reason that dogs can make lawns look bad is because they use them as a bathroom and as a way to release energy.
 Dogs are big fans of running and digging that cause your yard to get muddy and look really out of shape to outsiders.
 As we will see later, your dogs can have a serious impact on the overall health of your grass.